Akihabara: 10 Best Things to Do in Otaku Heaven

 Like a Doll

-Built around the concept of dolls, Like a Doll is a laid back maid cafe that is based on the theme of dolls waiting for the return of the heroes, who of course are their customers.
-The maids here are dressed up as dolls in their own classic yet original outfits that are cutely designed with chic colors.
+Built around the concept of dolls, Like a Doll is a laid back maid cafe.
+The maids here are dressed up in their own classic yet original outfits that are cutely designed with chic colors.
 The interior of the cafe is stylishly decorated with brown and pink chocolate colors and ornaments, making for a calm and relaxed atmosphere.
 This is a great option if you want to kick back and enjoy the impeccable service and hospitality that maid cafes have to offer.

 Like a Doll Official Website